purcell/ns-auto-titlebar/README.md

 Recent builds of Emacs (27, 26?) support transparent titlebars on MacOS via the `ns-transparent-titlebar` and `ns-appearance` frame properties.
-The latter indicates whether the titlebar background is considered `dark` or `light`, and it is not set automatically by Emacs.
+The latter indicates whether the titlebar background should be `dark` or `light`, and it is not set automatically by Emacs.
 However, the text colour is always taken from the current theme, which can lead to unreadable titlebar text if `ns-appearance` is not set correctly.